July 10, 2026 | Terry Smith

 Positives

-• Lightweight – The PatientFlow is lightweight compared to other patient stretchers on the market, which can make a big difference when the stretcher has to be used all day, every day, in busy ED departments.
+• Lightweight – The PatientFlow is very lightweight compared to other patient stretchers in its class, which makes a big difference when used all day, every day, in busy environments.

-• 5th wheel – The 5th wheel under the centre of the trolley means that the PatientFlow is very manoeuvrable – especially important in crowded emergency departments.
+• 5th wheel – The 5th wheel under the centre of the trolley makes the PatientFlow very manoeuvrable – especially important in crowded hospitals.

 • High safe working load – The PatientFlow has a higher safe working load of 320kg, meaning you can use it with most of your patients.